judus/rocket-engine/readme.md

 - **Arcade Mode:** For close combat with inertia dampers on.

 Additionally, the game includes an energy management system.
 Various components like the engine, weapons, and inertia dampers consume energy and require sufficient power to operate effectively.
-If you notice some components not working, it may be due to insufficient energy.
+If you notice some components not working or automatically turning off, or the ship flying uncontrollably, it may be due to insufficient energy.
+Just wait until the ship's reactor recharges.

 I haven't finished implementing all ship components into the energy management system.
 Also, the demo is not optimized for portable devices.
 It requires at least a 1920x1080 display.